Receive the Summa Health eNewsletter for the latest health tips, advice and updates.

 The Weight Management Institute at Summa Health provides many individual options available to help you begin your weight loss journey no matter how many pounds you are trying to shed, including:

 Sometimes patients just need the help of a dietitian.
 A registered dietitian can approach obesity through either medical nutrition therapy or nutrition education.

 Patients that do not have a condition which qualifies them to use their MNT insurance benefit, or who do not have insurance, can still see a registered dietitian for a Nutrition Education appointment for a low out-of-pocket fee.
-Nutrition Education is a less intensive approach to treating obesity but is also provided by a registered dietitian.
+Nutrition Education is a less intensive approach to treating obesity provided by a registered dietitian.
 The focus is on educating the patient regarding topics such as meal planning, nutrient content, portion sizes and label reading.
 A physician referral is not needed for nutrition education.